antoniosamuels/unum-dsm/README.md

 2. [Auto-layout] (https://github.com/AnimaApp/Auto-Layout)

+## Iconography
+- Don’t use more than one hue per object
+- Don’t use more than 3 colors per icon
+- Don’t use gradients

 ## Updates:
 #### July 23 2018
+* Include products in Unum and Colonial Life Blue
 * Update life icon to the leaf design

 #### July 12 2018